andrasq/msgpack-javascript/README.md

 ## API

+Unlike other msgpack coders, this one encodes to an array of byte values, not to a Buffer.

 ### pack( item )

-Encode the item and return an array containing the encoded item.
+Encode the item and return an Array containing the encoded item.
 To obtain the corresponding byte stream, make it into a Buffer:

     var msgpack = require('msgpackjs');